 The Program offers Master of Business and Science degree, which is part of the University Professional Science Master’s program that brings together master’s level study in science with courses in business and policy.

-The Food Science MBS Program requires 24 food science and 19 business credits.
+The Food Science MBS Program requires 24 food science and 19 business credits for a total of 43 credits.
 The students must (1) take 2 out of the following core courses: Food Biology Fundamentals, Food Chemistry Fundamentals, and Food Engineering Fundamentals, (2) take up to 6 food science electives, and (3) maintain an average B grade or above in all food science courses (http://foodsci.rutgers.edu/graduate/LearningGoals_Assessment_MBS_Degree.pdf).

 Master of Business and Science Degree (4+1)

 Exceptional Rutgers undergraduate students have the opportunity to enroll in the BS/MBS students to earn both a Bachelor’s degree and the Master’s degree in a shorter period of time and at a lesser cost.

 Students in their junior year who meet the requirements may apply for admission into the MBS degree during the spring semester.
 This programs are arrangements whereby undergraduates apply early for master’s degrees and are allowed to take excess credits in their senior year in anticipation of meeting the requirements for the higher degree.
 The MBS portion can be completed part-time.